9 Different Types of Roaches (Found in the US)

 Asian cockroach

-The Asian cockroach is a type of cockroach that is native to Southeast Asia although it’s thought to have been introduced to the United States in the 1980s, and has since become established in many parts of the country.
+The Asian cockroach is native to Southeast Asia.
+It’s thought to have been introduced to the United States in the 1980s, and has since become established in many parts of the country.

 #7 – Australian Cockroach (Periplaneta australasiae)